honzabrecka/using-ant-to-build-flash/README.md

 </project>
 ```

-> The mxmlc compiler offers the same options as the compc compiler does, so for example, if you want to build a swf file with some linked swc libraries, please refer to *Building SWC > Example 2 - linking libs directory* and so on.
+> The mxmlc compiler offers almost the same options as the compc compiler does.
+Each example described in [Building SWC](#building-swc) section can be easily changed to mxmlc command.
+Compare [Example 1](#example-1---basics) with [Example 11](#example-11---basics) and you'll see.

 Running FlexUnit tests in FlashPlayer
 --------------------------------------

 > Quick FlexUnit 4.1 download link: https://dl.dropboxusercontent.com/u/75480155/flexunit.zip

-**Example 12 - running FlexUnit tests in FlashPlayer**
+#### Example 12 - running FlexUnit tests in FlashPlayer

 > Do not forget to add `CIListener` to your `FlexUnitCore` instance.